Garden Fence Care

 Can You Use Decking Oil On Fence Panels?

 In short ‘Yes’.
 Decking oils are perfect for protecting and preserving garden fence panels.
-They penetrate into the timber to give the wood excellent water resistance and depending on which decking oil used, the additional benefit of UV resistance.
+They penetrate into the timber to give the wood excellent water resistance.
+Depending on if you use a clear decking oil, or a coloured version, or one that contains added UV filters will determine how much UV protection the fence will get.

 How to give the best protection to Garden Fence Panels?